traefik/traefikee-helm-chart/README.md

 ### Specifications

-By default, Traefik EE will be installed into the `default` namespace.
-If you want to install the Traefik EE in a specific namespace, you need to run helm with the `--namespace` and `--create-namespace` arguments:
+By default, Traefik Enterprise will be installed into the `default` namespace.
+If you want to install the Traefik Enterprise in a specific namespace, you need to run helm with the `--namespace` and `--create-namespace` arguments:
 ```bash
 helm install traefikee traefikee/traefikee --namespace traefikee --create-namespace
 ```